15 Ways to Visit Beautiful Mountains in Oklahoma From a Local

 Though not actually mountains, the Glass Mountains of northwestern Oklahoma form buttes and mesas above the plains.
 Called Red Carpet Country, the area is known for its famous red dirt.
 The best place to see the Glass Mountains is Gloss Mountain State Park.
 Visitors can hike to the top of one of the mesas!

 Located within the panhandle, Black Mesa is the highest mountain in Oklahoma.
-It tops out at an elevation of 4,973’ above sea level in Oklahoma.
+It tops out at an elevation of 4,973’ above sea level.
 You’ll be awed and surprised by the area’s rock formations, mesas, and canyons.

 There are two notable areas to explore: Black Mesa State Park and Black Mesa Nature Preserve.
 This area is where the Rocky Mountains meet the prairie making it a geologic hotspot.

-Whether you’re an experienced mountaineer or just looking for a new adventure to check off your list, these Oklahoma mountains offer something for everyone.
+Whether you’re an experienced mountaineer or just looking for a new adventure to check off your list, these Oklahoma mountains offer something for anyone looking to get outdoors.
 So, pack your hiking, camping, and photography gear, and get ready to explore some of Oklahoma’s most stunning natural landmarks!

-- 27 Epic Road Trips to Take from Tulsa
+27 Epic Road Trips To Take From Tulsa, Oklahoma

-- 12 Best Hiking Trails to Explore Near Tulsa
+12 Best Hiking Trails To Explore Near Tulsa This Spring

-- 12 Best Places to Kayak in Oklahoma (By Locals)
+12 Best Places to Kayak in Oklahoma From the Locals

-- 7 Unique Oklahoma State Parks to Add to Your Bucket List
+7 Unique Oklahoma State Parks To Add to Your Bucket List Right Now